How To Buy a Prepaid Sim Card in the UK

 Plaza de España in Spain

-One great thing about the EU is that you can use one countries sim card plan allowance, in other EU countries at no extra cost (subject to data limits).
-This used to include the UK, however since Brexit, most networks in the UK have changed their rules and some now charge for EU roaming.
+One great thing about the EU is that you can use one country’s mobile plan allowance, in other EU countries at no extra cost (subject to data limits).
+This used to include the UK, but since Brexit, most networks in the UK have changed their rules and some now charge for EU roaming.

-Here’s a list of of UK networks that offer prepaid sim cards and support roaming at no extra cost as of September 2022:
+Here’s a list of UK networks that offer prepaid sim options and support roaming at no extra cost as of June 2023:

 • GiffGaff (up to 5GB of data)